open-source-tabletop/scraplands/scraplands-showdown.md

 #### Action: Move

-Each time one of your cars performs a Move action it may move up to its Movement attribute +d6 in inches directly forward, or 3 inches backward, and you may add 1 pivot of up to 45 degrees at any point during the action.
-If any rule permits you to perform more than 1 pivot, you must always move a minimum of 1 inch between each pivot.
-You may not move over any other car at any time.
+Each time one of your cars performs a Move action it adds d6 inches to its Movement attribute but doing so means it may not perform any pivots.
+Cars Movement is reduced to 3 inches when moving backward.

 If at any point during your move you move into base contact with another car your movement ends and both cars must make a control check as explained below.
 If you take a Move action whilst in contact with another car, you must pivot so that you can move away from the vehicle, however this does not trigger a control check.